online-judge-tools/oj/readme.md

     -   Yes.
 You can use `--directory` (`-d`) option.
 However, I recommend to make one directory per one problem.
 -   Can I specify problems by their IDs or names, instead of URLs?
     -   No. I have tried it once, but it is actually not so convenient and only increases the maintenance cost.

+For other questions, use [Gitter](https://gitter.im/online-judge-tools/community) or other SNSs.

 ## Related Tools